miairene/miairene.github.io/about.md

 ---

-Noah Greene is a video editor and motion designer in Los Angeles, CA. Noah earned their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in 2021.
+Noah Greene (aka temberlin) is a video editor and motion designer in Los Angeles, CA. Noah earned their Bachelor of Science in Digital Media Production and Pure Mathematics from Florida State University in 2021.